Dana D. Nelson: Academic career

-She taught at the University of Kentucky, Duke University, the University of Washington, and Louisiana State University.
+Nelson taught at the University of Kentucky, Duke University, the University of Washington, and Louisiana State University.
 In 2006, she co-edited with Russ Castronovo a collection of essays entitled Materializing Democracy: Toward a Revitalized Cultural Politics.
 One reviewer described the effort as an "ambitious, multi-disciplinary effort to make the subjective turn by warning against the danger of reducing democracy to 'an exclusively moral category that is no longer connected with political, economic, or social categories.'"
-In 2007, she wrote an essay entitled "Democracy in Theory" in the journal of American Literary History.
-She edited 19th century abolitionist Lydia Marie Child's A Romance of the Republic in 2003.
+In 2007, she wrote an essay entitled "Democracy in Theory" in the journal American Literary History.
+She edited 19th-century abolitionist Lydia Maria Child's A Romance of the Republic in 2003.

-In 2009, Dana D. Nelson is the Gertrude Conaway Vanderbilt professor of English and American studies at Vanderbilt University.
-She teaches U.S. literature, history, and culture and courses that connect activism, volunteering, and citizenship.
-She has lectured at colleges such as Purdue University and the University of Kentucky.
+In 2009, Nelson was the Gertrude Conaway Vanderbilt professor of English and American studies at Vanderbilt University.
+She taught U.S. literature, history, and culture and courses that connect activism, volunteering, and citizenship.
+She has also lectured at colleges such as Purdue University and the University of Kentucky.
 She has published numerous books, essay collections, and articles on U.S. literature and the history of citizenship and democratic culture.
 Nelson lives in Nashville where she is involved in a program that helps incarcerated women develop better decision-making skills and works with an innovative activist group fighting homelessness in the area.
 Nelson is co-editor of the academic journal J19: The Journal of Nineteenth-Century Americanists.